embermap/ember-cli-fastboot-testing/tests/dummy/app/templates/docs/index.md

 # Why test FastBoot?

 FastBoot applications run on the server inside of a node process that does not support the full DOM specification.
-The server's minimal DOM implementation is optimized for Ember's view layer, but its missing APIs often lead to surprising and unexpected bugs.
+The server's minimal DOM implementation is optimized for Ember's view layer, but missing APIs often lead to surprising and unexpected bugs.

 Ember has an amazing suite of testing tools built into the framework.
 As Ember developers, we've come to rely on a passing test suite as a sign the application is ready to be deployed.